cpraveen/fem/dg1d/deal.II/1d_scalar_legendre/README.md

-# 1-d linear scalar PDE using DG
+# 1-d scalar PDE using DG

 This uses Legendre polynomials as basis functions.